jhuus/BriteKit/command-reference.md

 Options:
   -c, --cfg PATH          Path to YAML file defining config overrides.
-  --ndims                 If specified, show seconds on x-axis and frequencies
+  --ndims                 If specified, do not show seconds on x-axis and
-                          on y-axis.
+                          frequencies on y-axis.
   -i, --input DIRECTORY   Path to input directory.  [required] -o, --output DIRECTORY  Path to output directory.  [required] --all                   If specified, plot whole recordings in one spectrogram